t-d-k/LibreCrypt/docs/advanced_topics.md

 ### Creating Hidden Volumes
 </A>

-DoxBox offers users the ability to create "hidden volumes" stored inside other "host" volumes.
+DoxBox offers users the ability to create "hidden Boxes" stored inside other "outer" Boxes.

-To create a hidden volume:
+To create a hidden DoxBox:

+1. Open the 'outer' DoxBox.
+Right click and click 'properties'.
+1. copy the value shown as 'default hidden offset'
-1. If the volume you wish to create a hidden volume in is mounted, dismount it.
+1. If the Box you wish to create a hidden box in is open, lock it.
 1. Start the volume creation wizard as normal (select "File | New..." from the main menu).
 1. When prompted to select between creating a file or partition based volume, select "File" or "Partition", depending on whether the _host volume_ you wish to use is file or partition based.
 1. When prompted for the filename/partition to create your hidden volume on, select the <I>host</I> file/partition you wish to create the hidden volume inside.